Kal Penn: Political activities

 Penn was an advocate for Barack Obama's presidential campaign in 2007 and 2008 and a member of Obama's National Arts Policy Committee.
 He appears in the Barack Obama-supporting video "Sí Se Puede Cambiar" by Andres Useche and appeared with comedian George Lopez on January 18, 2009, at "We Are One: The Obama Inaugural Celebration at the Lincoln Memorial".

 In early 2009, Penn was offered the position of Associate Director of the White House Office of Public Engagement and Intergovernmental Affairs, which he accepted.
-This necessitated his character Lawrence Kutner being written out of the TV series House.
+This necessitated his character Lawrence Kutner being written out of the television series House.
 In his new role with the Obama administration, Penn served as a liaison with the Asian-American and Pacific Islander communities.
 He went back to using his birth name, Kalpen Modi.

 Having made a commitment before his employment at the White House, Penn left his post as Obama's associate director of public engagement on June 1, 2010, to return to his acting career.
 He returned to office on November 15, 2010, following completion of A Very Harold & Kumar 3D Christmas.

 Penn was a co-chair of Obama's reelection campaign.
 On September 3, 2012, he hosted coverage of the 2012 Democratic National Convention in Charlotte, North Carolina.
 Penn's speech at the convention encouraged young people to register to vote and defended Obama's record.

 On November 18, 2013, Obama appointed Penn to serve on the President's Committee on the Arts and Humanities.
 On February 28, 2014, Penn served as the Master of Ceremonies for the White House Student Film Festival.

 Penn publicly supported Bernie Sanders for the 2016 Democratic nomination.
 He campaigned for Hillary Clinton after she became the nominee.

 In August 2017, Penn and the other members of the President's Committee on the Arts and Humanities resigned in protest of President Donald Trump's remarks about the Unite the Right rally in Charlottesville, Virginia.

 During the 2020 Democratic presidential primaries, Penn expressed interest in the messages of Pete Buttigieg, Bernie Sanders, and Elizabeth Warren.
 He later expressed support for Joe Biden after he became the nominee.
 Penn also supported the 2024 presidential election campaign of Democratic presidential candidate Kamala Harris.

 During the 2025 New York City Democratic mayoral primary, Penn appeared at rallies for candidate Zohran Mamdani, whose mother Mira Nair directed Penn in The Namesake.
 Penn later appeared alongside Nair and Mamdani in posts celebrating Diwali during the lead-up to the 2025 New York mayoral election.